lostsidewalk/newsgears-app/README.md

 The easiest way to get started is to use one of the provided docker-compose files, by cloning this repository and creating a symlink, as follows:

 ```
-ln -s docker-compose.single-user.yml.sample docker-compose.yml
+ln -s *docker-compose.single-user.yml.sample* docker-compose.yml
 docker-compose up
 ```

-This is the simplest configuration, and will boot the app with the minimal number of containers necessary to run the app, and without authentication.
+This is the simplest configuration, and will boot the minimal number of containers necessary to run the app, and without authentication.

+The `multi-user` configurations will cause the app to require authentication to login, either via OAuth2 (which must also be configured, see below), or via local user account registration.
+The `debug` and `headless` configurartions are for development purposes, see below.

+Note that you must have the following ports free on localhost:
+- 5432 postgres
+- 6379 redis
+- 8080 API
+- 8082 engine
+- 8083 broker
+- 3000 front-end

-Once the containers are fully booted, navigating to http://localhost:3000 will take you directly into the app.
+Once the containers are fully booted, navigating to [http://localhost:3000](http://localhost:3000) will take you directly into the app.

 #### (Optional) If you want to enable OAUTH2 via Google: